realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 I would like to develop automation solutions to keep your company’s IT structure solid and provide efficiency to the company’s IT systems (company-focused; what you will do for the company).

 I would like to grow my Python skills by developing cloud automation solutions for efficient virtual machine management (self-focused; what you would like to gain by being in the role).

+Closing
+The goal of the closing section of a cover letter is to restate your interest in the company and position.
+It is also used to indicate your expectations, such as scheduling an interview, being considered for other jobs, or a timeframe for follow up.